canonical/k8s-snap/docs/src/snap/explanation/epa.md

 ### Key features

--  **Aligned CPU and Memory Allocation**: NUMA topology awareness ensures that CPUs and memory are allocated in alignment with the NUMA architecture, minimising cross-node memory access latency.
+-  **Aligned CPU and memory allocation**: NUMA topology awareness ensures that CPUs and memory are allocated in alignment with the NUMA architecture, minimising cross-node memory access latency.
--  **Reduced Memory Latency**: By ensuring that memory is accessed from the same NUMA node as the CPU, NUMA topology awareness reduces memory latency, leading to improved performance for memory-intensive applications.
+-  **Reduced memory latency**: By ensuring that memory is accessed from the same NUMA node as the CPU, NUMA topology awareness reduces memory latency, leading to improved performance for memory-intensive applications.
--  **Increased Performance**: Applications benefit from increased performance due to optimised memory access patterns, which is especially critical for high-performance computing and data-intensive tasks.
+-  **Increased performance**: Applications benefit from increased performance due to optimised memory access patterns, which is especially critical for high-performance computing and data-intensive tasks.
 -  **Kubernetes Memory Manager**: The Kubernetes Memory Manager supports guaranteed memory allocation for pods in the Guaranteed QoS (Quality of Service) class, ensuring predictable performance.
--  **Hint Generation Protocol**: The Memory Manager uses a hint generation protocol to determine the most suitable NUMA affinity for a pod, helping to optimise resource allocation based on NUMA topology.
+-  **Hint generation protocol**: The Memory Manager uses a hint generation protocol to determine the most suitable NUMA affinity for a pod, helping to optimise resource allocation based on NUMA topology.
 -  **Integration with Topology Manager**: The Memory Manager provides NUMA affinity hints to the Topology Manager.
 The Topology Manager then decides whether to admit or reject the pod based on these hints and the configured policy.
--  **Optimised Resource Allocation**: The Memory Manager ensures that the memory requested by a pod is allocated from the minimum number of NUMA nodes, thereby optimising resource usage and performance.
+-  **Optimised resource allocation**: The Memory Manager ensures that the memory requested by a pod is allocated from the minimum number of NUMA nodes, thereby optimising resource usage and performance.
--  **Enhanced Scheduling Decisions**: The Kubernetes scheduler, in conjunction with the Topology Manager, makes informed decisions about pod placement to ensure optimal NUMA alignment, improving overall cluster efficiency.
+-  **Enhanced scheduling decisions**: The Kubernetes scheduler, in conjunction with the Topology Manager, makes informed decisions about pod placement to ensure optimal NUMA alignment, improving overall cluster efficiency.
 -  **Support for HugePages**: The Memory Manager also supports the allocation of HugePages, ensuring that large memory pages are allocated in a NUMA-aware manner, further enhancing performance for applications that require large memory pages.
--  **Improved Application Predictability**: By aligning CPU and memory allocation with NUMA topology, applications experience more predictable performance characteristics, crucial for real-time and latency-sensitive workloads.
+-  **Improved application predictability**: By aligning CPU and memory allocation with NUMA topology, applications experience more predictable performance characteristics, crucial for real-time and latency-sensitive workloads.